 B) The camera pointing in one direction while the host is somewhere else

-C) The host standing in the dark.
+C) The host is standing in the dark while speaking to the audience.

 These are not new concepts by any means, but in the church, they have a tendency to fall by the wayside.
 In response to a mistake or poor technical performance, how many times have you heard (or said) something like, “It’s no big deal; it’s just church,” or, “It’s good enough for church”.
 Yet God has called us to excellence!